TomWhitwell/MTM_Newsite_2022/_devices/workshop_system.md

 Music Thing Modular Workshop System is a complete modular synth.
 It is slightly smaller than a hardback book.
 It comes in a foam-lined hard case.

-It will be [available exclusively as a DIY kit from Thonk](https://www.thonk.co.uk/workshopsystem/), with the first small batch arriving before the end of 2024, costing around £400 (including sales taxes).
+It is [available exclusively as a DIY kit from Thonk](https://www.thonk.co.uk/workshopsystem/), with the first small batch launched in November 25th 2024.

 To find out more about the Workshop System:
 * **Subscribe to the [Workshop System newsletter](https://workshopsystem.substack.com/)** — monthly-ish, for owners and the owner-curious